 7. Complete Fulfillment: Beatitude

-Thus, if God is infinite happiness, beauty, and love, how easy it will be to reciprocate His love.
-Consider a person in your life who has loved you more than any other: perhaps it is a parent, spouse, or friend.
-In their presence, love naturally flows out of your heart.
-If God is the source of love, then how simple it will be to love Him in response.
+Hence, if God is infinite happiness, beauty, and love, how easy it will be to reciprocate His love.
+Consider a person who has loved you more than any other: perhaps it is a parent, spouse, or friend.
+In their presence, love naturally flows out of your being.
+If God is the source of all goodness, then how simple it will be to love Him in response.

 Life Everlasting and the Immensity of the Soul, by Fr.
 Reginald Garrigou-Lagrange, O.P.
 Tan Books and Publishers, 1991